loda-lang/loda-programs/programs/oeis/list3.md

 * [A311501](http://oeis.org/A311501) ([L26 program](A311501.asm)): Coordination sequence Gal.4.38.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311535](http://oeis.org/A311535) ([L17 program](A311535.asm)): Coordination sequence Gal.5.53.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311586](http://oeis.org/A311586) ([L16 program](A311586.asm)): Coordination sequence Gal.4.58.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A311801](http://oeis.org/A311801) ([L31 program](A311801.asm)): Coordination sequence Gal.6.115.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311804](http://oeis.org/A311804) ([L21 program](A311804.asm)): Coordination sequence Gal.6.216.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311807](http://oeis.org/A311807) ([L15 program](A311807.asm)): Coordination sequence Gal.3.12.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311816](http://oeis.org/A311816) ([L13 program](A311816.asm)): Coordination sequence Gal.5.95.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.